grammatek/g2p-thrax/README.md

 # Thrax g2p

 This project provides a grapheme-to-phoneme (g2p) tool based on Thrax-compiled g2p grammars.
-The grammar provided with this project is for Icelandic g2p, following the transcription rules in Icelandic_pronunciation_rules.pdf.
+The grammar provided with this project is for Icelandic g2p, following these  [transcription rules](Pronunciation_SAMPA.pdf) for X-SAMPA.
 The file also gives an overview of the Icelandic sound system and pronunciation variants.

 The tool is used as a command-line tool and word inputs can be provided either as a command line option, interactively